Nationwide Central Intake Facility | Debt Account Operations Group | Private Counsel Program | Annual Reports to Congress | Contact the Staff

 Authorizing Legislation/Regulation: Section 3718 of Title 31 of U.S. Code

 - Solicitations for private counsel services are distributed solely through the General Service Administration's electronic posting system website.
-Counsel interested in obtaining a Request for Proposals (RFP) from the Department to enable them to bid on debt collection business should visit the Federal Business Opportunities website.
+Counsel interested in obtaining a Request for Proposals (RFP) from the Department to enable them to bid on debt collection business should visit the Contract Opportunities website.

 - The RFP provides instructions about how to prepare bids and the estimated number of cases and amount of debt that may be referred to Private Counsel in the specific judicial district.
 Paper copies of RFPs are not available.